openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 (1) The Wallet uses the Credential Issuer's metadata as described in (#credential-issuer-metadata) to learn what credential types and formats the Credential Issuer supports and to determine the issuer URL of the OAuth 2.0 Authorization Server the Credential Issuer relies on.
 Note in this example, the Credential Issuer also provides the OAuth 2.0 Authorization Server.
 This specification enables deployments where the Credential Issuer API and the Authorization Server are different services, perhaps even provided by different entities.

 (2) The Wallet sends an Authorization Request to the Authorization Endpoint.
-The Authorization Endpoint processes the Authorization Request, which typically includes user authentication and gathering of user consent.
+The Authorization Endpoint processes the Authorization Request, which typically includes End-User authentication and gathering of End-User consent.

 (3) The Authorization Endpoint returns an Authorization Response with the Authorization Code upon successfully processing the Authorization Request.